 How to Create a HTTPS and TLS Server in Go

-There are two ways to get RSA public and private keys.
-One is to generate self-signed key pairs, the other is get keys from a CA.
+There are two ways to obtain RSA public and private keys: generating self-signed key pairs or obtaining them from a Certificate Authority (CA).

 package main